 One of the first things to think about is how to name your business.
 Using words like Bliss, Heavenly touch, Release Massage, Full Moon Massage, Helping Hands and other words that could be mistaken by a pervert as in invitation for happy endings.
 To protect yourself from potential unwanted requests, make sure you are marketing yourself as professional.
 This includes having professional photos on all of your social media accounts and making sure they are private for your friends only.
 When you have photos of you in your bikini with people drinking shots out of your navel on the beach during summer break on your social media accounts, it just adds to the risk of doing business as a massage therapist.
 When listing your information on the website, if you are placing a link to your business on a free listing page, stay safe!
 Make sure the businesses listed there are legitimate.
 Follow links to learn if the businesses may appear to offer illicit services.

 You can also create a page on your website that actually triggers those words and have the page filled out with the information that tells them to look elsewhere and that they are looking for sex work and Not Massage Therapy.

 Develop a screening process that can weed out those who are seeking “other” services, so that you don’t end up with someone trying to solicit you for illegal behavior.
+Some screening methods are: